captbaritone/grats/CONTRIBUTING.md

 output does not match the expected output, the test runner will fail.

-The tests in `src/tests/fixtures` are unit tests that test the behavior of the extraction.
-They extract GraphQL SDL from the file and write that as output.
+The tests in `src/tests/fixtures` are unit tests that test the behavior of the extraction and code generation.
+They extract GraphQL SDL, generated `schema.ts` or any associated errors and code actions from the file and write that as output.

 If the test includes a line like `// Locate: User.name` of `// Locate: SomeType` then the test runner will instead locate the given entity and write the location as output.

-The tests in `src/tests/integrationFixtures` are integration tests that test the _runtime_ behavior of the tool.
-They expect each file to be a `.ts` file with `@gql` docblock tags which exports a root query class as the named export `Query` and a GraphQL query text under the named export `query`.
+The tests in `src/tests/integrationFixtures` are integration tests that test the _runtime_ behavior of the generated code.
+Each directory contains an `index.ts` file with `@gql` docblock tags which exports a root query class as the named export `Query` and a GraphQL query text under the named export `query`.
 The test runner will execute the query against the root query class and emit the returned response JSON as the test output.

 ```